Jurassic Park Rapids Adventure: Ride

 The raft first passes Stegosaurus Springs, where a Stegosaurus and her young are grazing on the shore, and then it passes Parasaur Cove, where a visible Parasaurolophus and a hidden Parasaurolophus that pops out of the water are seen shooting water at the riders.
 Riders are supposed to proceed to Outpost B but due to flooding, they are redirected back to the unload area.
 However, the flood has wrecked the Outpost, and riders glimpse a submerged lookout tower and an upturned raft.
 Then, park rangers announce that the raptor containment unit is breached and that the riders should remain calm.
-The raft is then diverted through broken electrified fencing into a restricted area, where a sign announces that there are dangerous carnivores lurking about, and the riders' raft passes through deeper sections of the area as several of the escaped Velociraptors hiss at the vehicle.
+The raft is then diverted through broken electrified fencing into a restricted area, where a sign announces that there are dangerous carnivores lurking about, and the riders' raft passes through deeper sections of the area as an escaped Velociraptors hisses at the vehicle.
+At the end of the section, a velociraptor jumpscares the riders above them from behind some rocks.
+The raft then goes into a section with waterfalls on one side and a dilophosaurus that spits water on the other.
 Before the raft enters the Hydroelectric Plant, the roar of a Tyrannosaurus rex is heard in the distance and a wrecked Jurassic Park jeep is seen.
 Farther into the station, lights dim as a Tyrannosaurus watches the riders through a small window and lets out its iconic spine-chilling roar.
 As the track becomes totally dark, a beacon in the center of the raft begins to blink.
 Dinosaur proximity alarms begin to sound, warning of a Class-4 danger ahead.
 As the raft is shunted into the elevator, radio transmissions from the park rangers can be heard, with frantic calls of help.
 Then, the raft ascends and stops.
 The Tyrannosaurus pokes its head through the ceiling and snaps at the riders.
-The raft then falls down a slope from a height of 40 feet and hits the water, drenching the riders.
-Two Dilophosaurus shoot water at the raft (targeted at the riders who got the least drenching) as it returns to the unloading station.
+The raft is then pushed down a slope from a height of 40 feet and hits the water, drenching the riders.
+Two Dilophosaurus shoot water/ mist at the raft as it returns to the unloading station.